Using Easysoft Oracle ODBC driver XA support with IBM WebSphere MQ

 A distributed transaction is a transaction that may span multiple resources.
 For example, one or more databases or a database and a message queue.
 For the transaction to commit successfully, all of the individual resources must commit successfully; if any of them are unsuccessful, the transaction must roll back in all of the resources.
 For example, a distributed transaction might consist of a money transfer between two bank accounts, hosted by different banks, and so also on different databases.
 You would not want either transaction committed without a guarantee that both will complete successfully.
 Otherwise, data may be duplicated (if the insert completes and the delete fails) or lost (if the delete completes and the insert fails).

 Whenever an application needs to access or update the data in multiple transactional resources therefore, it should use a distributed transaction.
 It is possible to use a separate transaction on each of the resources, but this approach is error-prone.
-If the transaction in one resource commits successfully but another fails and must roll back, the first transaction can no longer be rolled back, so the state of the application becomes inconsistent.
+If the transaction in one resource commits successfully, but another fails and must roll back, the first transaction can no longer be rolled back, so the state of the application becomes inconsistent.
 If one resource commits successfully but the system crashes before the other resource can commit successfully, the application again is inconsistent.

 XA